 As in our personal lives, living our parish mission requires thoughtful scheduling.
 If exercising after a big meal makes me nauseated, I have to set my plans to avoid that.
-If I have young children at home, I need to choose times for prayer when they are less likely to need my attention, and types of prayer suited to family life.
+If I have young children at home, I need to choose keep fit nursery to keep them engaged and also I need to allocate times for prayer when they are less likely to need my attention, and types of prayer suited to family life.
 If my parish is going to evangelize and create disciples, we must use the same thoughtfulness in organizing our communal time.

 Last month I wrote about the centrality of the Mass in our lives, so let’s begin with scheduling the sacraments:

 - If our daily Mass schedule makes it impossible for parish staff to attend, we are creating a spiritual black hole at the center of our parish life.